HemantKArya/waclay/README.md

 - [ ] More runtime backend support
 - [ ] WASI Preview 2 integration examples

-**Note:** This project will be actively maintained until the Component Model is finalized by the WASI community and fully supported across all major runtimes.
+**Note:** This project aims to bridge the gap until the Component Model is finalized by the WASI community and fully supported across all major runtimes.
+Community contributions are essential to keep it up-to-date.

 ---